 - Establishing insecure password storage

 - Testing for risks in the ‘remember me’ feature

 - Testing for authentication brute force

-- Identifying untrusted data in https request parameters
+- Identifying untrusted data in HTTP request parameters

 - Capturing requests and using easy tools to manipulating parameters